coder-sasha/ML-Tutorial/text_classification_with_nn/README.md

-**This folder serves for introduction of some NLP text classification methods.
+**This folder serves for introduction of some NLP text classification methods.**
-We build a convolutional neural network - **CNN** NN and train it to classify texts, paticularly - the set of movie reviews.
+We build a convolutional neural network - **CNN** and train it to classify texts, paticularly - the set of movie reviews.
+Create two data folders: text_pos and text_neg and unzip both archives into corresponding folders.
 The order of work:
 1) prepare-data.py
 2) train-cnn-model.py